areon546/nasa-wallpaper/README.md

 Run `make help` to get a description of what they do.

-`make systemd` sets up the program and restarts the sytem services daemon so that it recognises `nasa.service`, and then runs it.
+`make systemd` sets up the program and restarts the system services daemon so that it recognises `nasa.service` and `nasa.timer`, and then runs it.

 Steps: